Portable mohalla clinics envisioned for JJ colonies, dense areas in Delhi | Science-Environment

 - India

-The Delhi government is constructing two mohalla clinics inside portable containers in Shakurbasti area of the city, which the authorities plan to replicate in dense cluster colonies where creating health infrastructure at a dedicated building is a challenge owing to space constraints.
+The Delhi government is constructing two mohalla clinics inside portable shipping containers in the city's Shakurbasti area, which the authorities plan to replicate in dense cluster colonies where creating health infrastructure in a dedicated building is a challenge owing to space constraints.

-A senior official had earlier said the city currently has over 500 mohalla clinics, a neighbourhood facility for providing free primary healthcare to residents.
+The Delhi government opted for this model in order to tide over the issues of land posed by DDA and civic bodies, Health Minister Satyendar Jain said.

+''Land is a subject that comes under the Centre.
+Politics has been happening with the construction of mohalla clinics.
+DDA had promised in the Delhi High Court that it would give land for mohalla clinics but it did not given us anything for even a single mohalla clinic. ''The municipal corporations has also been troubling us.
+What we did was that we took a shipping container and prepared a readymade mohalla clinic,'' he told reporters.

 A typical mohalla clinic has a doctor and a midwife-cum-nurse.
 It provides an array of diagnostic services and essential medicines free of cost.

-Delhi Health Minister Satyendar Jain Friday visited the sites of two mohalla clinics being constructed in giant containers in Shakurbasti and took stock of the situation.
+Jain had earlier visited the sites of two mohalla clinics being constructed in giant containers in Shakurbasti and took stock of the situation.
+The clinics in these containers would also be fully air-conditioned.

 ''Visited the construction site of 2 new Mohalla Clinics at Shakurbasti.
 These Clinics have been set up in portable containers.
-Such Clinics are easy to set up & transport in Cluster areas like Jhuggi-Bastis & narrow streets where healthcare infrastructure is less accessible,'' he tweeted after his visit Creating physical healthcare infrastructure in dense area, JJ colonies, unauthorised colonies and inner areas of the city having narrow walls is a challenge, due to lack of space.
+Such Clinics are easy to set up & transport in Cluster areas like Jhuggi-Bastis & narrow streets where healthcare infrastructure is less accessible,'' he tweeted after his visit.

+Talking about the new version of mohalla clinic, Jain said these are being made by a company as part of its CSR activity.
+Mohalla clinics were also made inside porta cabins at some places. ''These are 100 per cent transferable, and can be installed wherever there is space.
+At present, we have one sample.
+I think the cost of these will be similar to the ones in porta cabins,'' he said.
+He said these will be a better option since they can made in bulk in a factory, can be installed within no time and are made of sturdy material. ''There were issues of thefts arising at mohalla clinics but these shipping containers are made of sturdy material and will be able to withstand the danger of thefts,'' he said.
+Jain said these will be put up at the Delhi government land. ''The porta cabins were assembled on the site but these would be made in factories and then put up at the designated places.
+These would occupy lesser space. ''A mohalla clinic would be made in an area of 600 square feet but these will occupy 320 square feet.
+The idea behind their design is derived from an aeroplane, which is well-designed and has everything in a compact space.
+There are around 500 mohalla clinics currently functional in Delhi,'' he said.

 The AAP government had in February 2019 flagged off 16 bike ambulances, known as First Responder Vehicles (FRVs), in a district in east Delhi on pilot basis.